Springe direkt zu Inhalt

 Please check our list of topics or propose one.
 Contact a potential advisor.
 You will then receive information on the upcoming admission process.

-After the admission process, you are assigned to the research seminar.
+Please note that writing a thesis at HCC requires regular participation in the HCC research seminar.
 In this seminar, you gain a better understanding of the research conducted within the group.

 In the Whiteboard, we provide further information on the dates and details for preparing for the individual sessions and for planning your work.